thebaldgeek/thebaldgeek.github.io/L-Band.md

 ## Inmarsat L-Band Frequencies and Data Rates ##
 Please NOTE!!!
 As of Jan 15th 2024, the following screenshots are out of date/old/inaccurate - They are close, but not perfect.
 Please use the frequency list!!
 They are very accurate.
-Use the screenshots get an idea of what things should look like, but use the frequency list, not the frequencies on the screenshots.
+Use the screenshots get an idea of what things should _look_ like, but USE the frequency LIST, not the frequencies on the screenshots.
 The tables of frequencies/modes are accurate and should be primary, but the screenshots are helpful to show what you should be looking for (at the frequencies shown in the text).

+Provisional Inmarsat frequency list prepared in February 2024 by David L. Wilson and Sergi.vdl2
+Huge thanks to these two guys for collecting and checking every single one of these frequencies!

 ### 4A4F4 25-East